 Each real estate transaction has two important dates: the date of closing and the tax due date.
-BeachFleischman PC makes sure that our clients are clear on the tax consequences of real estate purchases and sales, and we provide guidance on the steps that can reduce overall tax liability.
+BeachFleischman PLLC makes sure that our clients are clear on the tax consequences of real estate purchases and sales, and we provide guidance on the steps that can reduce overall tax liability.

 How Will Your Real Estate Transaction Be Taxed?